incaseoftrouble/naturals-util/README.md

     $ ./gradlew build

-Or, if you are on windows,
+Or, if you are on Windows,

     # gradlew.bat build